kneron/document_center/docs/toolchain/appendix/converters.md

 * m (ModelProto): the input onnx ModelProto
 * disable_fuse_bn (bool, optional): do not fuse BN into Conv.
 Defaults to False.
 * bgr (bool, optional): add an Conv layer to convert rgb input to bgr.
 Defaults to False.
-* norm (bool, optional): add an Conv layer to add 0.5 tp the input.
+* norm (bool, optional): add an Conv layer to add 0.5 to the input.
 Defaults to False.
 * rgba2yynn (bool, optional): add an Conv layer to convert rgb input to yynn .
 Defaults to False.
 * eliminate_tail (bool, optional): remove the trailing NPU unsupported nodes.
 Defaults to False.
 * opt_matmul (bool, optional): optimize the MatMul layers according to the NPU limit.
 Defaults to False.